haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/bitbucket-integration.md

         magento-cloud integration:delete <ID>

-You can also remove the Bitbucket integration by logging in to your Bitbucket account and revoking the OAuth grant on the _Settings_ page.
+You can also remove the Bitbucket集成 by logging in to your Bitbucket account and revoking the OAuth grant on the _Settings_ page.